 - Hello.
 I thank you for visiting our website.

-I hope that this website will be a portal through which you can find all the information you are looking for and to improve communication.
-I kindly ask for your support and keen interest.
+I hope that this website will be a useful portal where you can find all the information you are looking for as well as to help you better communicate with us, as we continue to update the website.
+In this regard, your kind support and keen interest are always appreciated.

 Ambassador Hyo-Sung Park